NewJourney21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is my readme file on shell redirections
+this is my readme me file on shell redirection